Sheung Shui: Education

 Sheung Shui is in Primary One Admission (POA) School Net 80.
 Within the school net are multiple aided schools (operated independently but funded with government money); no government schools are in this net.

+Hong Kong Public Libraries operates the Sheung Shui Public Library in the Shek Wu Hui Municipal Services Building.

 Transport

 Sheung Shui Town and the rest of the Sheung Shui area is served by the Sheung Shui station of the East Rail line in the Sheung Shui's town centre.
 This line takes them into Kowloon within 40 minutes, and then onto surrounding areas through connections with other MTR lines.

 Many KMB routes and minibus routes serve Sheung Shui.
-Residents can take buses to other parts of North District, western New Territories (including Yuen Long Town, Tuen Mun new Town and Tsuen Wan new Town), Tai Po newTown, Sha Tin new Town, most parts of Kowloon, parts of northern Hong Kong Island and the Hong Kong International Airport.
+Residents can take buses to other parts of North District, western New Territories (including Yuen Long Town, Tuen Mun new Town and Tsuen Wan new Town), Tai Po new Town, Sha Tin new Town, most parts of northern Hong Kong Island, parts of Kowloon and the Hong Kong International Airport.
 The KMB bus terminus and the green minibus terminus are located by Landmark North in Sheung Shui Town.
 Also, a non-schedule red minibus terminus is located at San Hong Street in Sheung Shui Town.

 Taxi ranks are located around the town, including outside the MTR station, Landmark North shopping centre and on side roads branching off of San Fung Avenue.
 Ma Sik Road is a road connecting Sheung Shui and Fanling in Hong Kong.
 It is an U-shaped road.